 The Tailings and Mine Waste 2023 Conference will be held at the JW Marriott Parq Hotel, Vancouver, BC.

-Travel Tips for Vancouver
+Travel in Vancouver

 The city of Vancouver is a world class destination and was recognized as the top city in Canada in the 2014 World’s Best Awards and the Top Destination in Canada in TripAdvisor’s 2016 Travelers’ Choice awards.
 In the last 15 years it has always ranked in the top 10 of the world’s “Most Liveable Cities” and was chosen as the best place to live in North America in Mercer’s 2016 Quality of Living survey.
 The Province of British Columbia is notable for its wonderful recreational activities, from outdoor adventures to cultural events, to fine dining.